If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 A tight point of ice formed in Harry’s chest.
 ‘Shut up and disappear, Malfoy,’ he snapped.

 ‘Is that a threat, Potter?’
-Malfoy sneered.
-His hand flashed to his wand.
-‘Are you going to try kill me like you killed Krum?’
+Malfoy sneered, his hand flashing to his wand.
+‘Are you going to try to kill me like you killed Krum?’

 ‘What is going on here?’
 Umbridge’s high, girlish voice carried across the pitch.
 ‘I’ve never seen such a display of aggression at this school.
 Mr Weasley and Mr Weasley, you will serve two weeks detention for your unprovoked attack on a fellow student.’
 A broad, smug smile spread across her pallid face and a bright gleam shone in her mud-brown eyes.
 ‘Since you cannot be trusted to play this sport, I’m afraid I will have to ban you both from playing.’